klust/LUMI-BE-training-materials/docs/intro-evolving/E07-Slurm.md

 		and doesn't know LUMI.

 		(As an exercise you can try to fix the `Makefile` and enable it for LUMI :))

+		In this case we are lucky as the Makefile is already made for the Cray programming environment and we don't need to set the name of the C++ compiler.
+It is already done correctly in the first line of the Makefile.

 		Finally you can just execute `./hello_jobstep` binary program to see how it behaves: